ConsetHP/yashima_bot_atri/README.md

 ## Introduction

-A QQ-bot that dedicates to a specific QQ channel, powered by [kusa_bot](https://github.com/VonXXGhost/kusa_bot_none) and developed based on [NoneBot2](https://github.com/nonebot/nonebot2)
+A QQ-bot that dedicates to a specific QQ channel, originated from [kusa_bot](https://github.com/VonXXGhost/kusa_bot_none) and developed based on [NoneBot2](https://github.com/nonebot/nonebot2)

 ## Features